Difference between village and city?

 The first difference that strikes in my mind is more green vs more buildings.
 Or, fewer people vs more people, busy highways vs. country roads.

-Villages consist of smaller communities mainly depending on agriculture as their occupation, while the more dense population of the urban areas depend on both white-collar and blue-collar jobs except for agriculture.
+Villages consist of smaller communities mainly depending on agriculture as their occupation, while the cities with more dense populations depend on both white-collar and blue-collar jobs except for agriculture.

 This is the simplest way to put the difference between these two different backgrounds of human settlements.
 However, there is more to it than what I just explained in a few words.